MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 - `currentPage.targetGroup.id` and `currentPage.targetGroup.name`: The user must at least provide one of them.
 When both of them are provided, `currentPage.targetGroup.id` would have higher priority.
+- `currentPage.targetFolder.projectId` and `currentPage.targetFolder.folderId`: Both are required
+  when `targetFolder` is provided.

 #### Default value